-Once you have a connection, getting services is typically the next step in using the External API in your application.
-Services are how you use the functionality of the B2B Engine.
+After you have set up a connection, you use External API services to access and control the B2B Engine.
 There are services associated with each general category of functionality provided by the External API.

 For example, the ProcessService offers process management services such as creating a new instance of a public process of a given PublicProcessType, or creating, modifying and deleting EventTypes.
 Likewise PartnerService offers partner management services and DocumentService offers business object management services.
-See the Javadoc for a complete listing and description of each of the available services and their functions.